tacesrever/Il2CppParser/README.md

 pull jsonfile from jsonoutpath, put it at same path with libil2cpp.so,rename it to `output.json`;
 run `scripts/load_symbols.py`, it may take a long time.

+as ida's function and strings search may be very slow after loaded lot's of symbols,
+you can copy `scripts/symbols_search.py` to same path with `output.json`, open python shell there,
+run `from symbols_search import *`, then
+use `sf("kword1 kword2 ...")` to search function or class's name,
+use `ss("kword1 kword2 ...")` to search in strings.

 then enjoy your reversing with full structs and symbols info.